-Linda L. Holloway, Professor and Department Chair; Ph.D., Texas Woman’s University.
+Linda L. Holloway, Professor Emeritus; Ph.D., Texas Woman’s University.
 Professionalism; undergraduate education; supported employment; psychiatric rehabilitation; emergency preparedness for people with disabilities.

 Elias Mpofu, Professor; Ph.D., University of Wisconsin-Madison.
 Community and health services research; health promotion for vulnerable populations; health interventions in community settings; prevention and treatment of HIV/AIDS; assessment and measurement related to improving community and individual well-being.

-Rachita Sharma, Lecturer; Ph.D., University of Texas-Rio Grande Valley.
+Rachita Sharma, Clinical Assistant Professor, Interim Chair of Rehabilitation Health Services; Ph.D., University of Texas-Rio Grande Valley.
 Transition issues faced by veterans in higher education; resilience; positive psychology; mindfulness; multicultural competencies in counseling.